Day 10--Saturday, July 4th--The Great Pacific Northwest Adventure

 So, instead of seeking out relocated Chicagoans, we checked out small town 4th of July at it's best.
 The Hillsboro parade route goes right in front of my sister, Maia's, home.
 And people get crazy about staking out spots at the crack of dawn.
 The first year she lived there, she awoke early to find a family had set up a tent in her front yard, obscuring her view, and was busily frying bacon!

-To others, patriotism is pride in your job, keeping the streets free of garbage, or having the freedom to clear cut large swaths of old growth forests.
+To others, patriotism is pride in your job, keeping the streets free of garbage,

 To some, it is the right to openly and peacefully protest, whether you're left wing, right wing or a wing nut.
 To others, it's having a president again who clearly believes in the separation of church and state, that our founding fathers declared necessary for good government.